 Koala Park Sanctuary is a wildlife park located at West Pennant Hills in Sydney and one of the city’s most popular outdoor destinations.
 The park, just as the name suggests, is best known for its high population of koalas and natural rainforest environment.

-The sanctuary’s history dates back to the 1920s, when it was constructed before it was opened 10 years later by Noel Burnet, the park’s owner.
+The sanctuary’s history dates back to the 1920s, where it was opened ten years later by Noel Burnet, the park’s owner.

 Koala Park Sanctuary Discount Vouchers, Tickets, Prices & Map, Sydney